Some of the Benefits

-2. Prohibition outlawed the sale of alcoholic beverages except for religious, medical and a few other purposes.
+Prohibition outlawed the sale of alcoholic beverages.
+However, there were exceptions for religious, medical and a few other purposes.
 Doctors wrote many millions of prescriptions for medicinal alcohol.
 For doing so, they made the equivalent of a half billion dollars per year.
 Drug stores also profited.
 Walgreens grew from 20 stores at the beginning of Prohibition to 525 ten years later.

 Not well-known were the hundreds of thousands of people who became bootleggers.
 They included the high society LaMontages brothers.
 They included the odd-job laborer, Edward Donegan, who became a millionaire in four months.
 And the former police sergeant, Roy Olmstead.
 His bootlegging operation made him one of the largest employers on Puget Sound.
 He employed office workers, bookkeepers, collectors, salespeople, dispatchers, warehouse workers, mechanics, drivers, rum running crews, and legal counsel.
 They all shared the benefits of Prohibition from his illegal activities.

 7. Women’s Liberation